LSURice/program-website/breeding.md

 **Harvested plots are flooded again to evaluate the ratoon capacity of experimental lines.
-A large percentage of rice along the Gulf Coast is rationed, in which the rice is harvested for a second crop.
+A large percentage of rice along the Gulf Coast is ratooned, in which the rice is harvested for a second crop.
 Prior to flooding the stubble is manipulated to stimulate regrowth and nitrogen fertilizer is flown on.**